UniTime/unitime-doc/add-time-pattern.md

 * **Number of slots per meeting**
 	* Number of five minute blocks necessary for the meeting
-		* The number should include break time after the actual meeting time; for example, if a class meeting lasts 50 minutes and then there should be a 10 minute break, the number of slots is 12
+	* The number should include break time after the actual meeting time; for example, if a class meeting lasts 50 minutes and then there should be a 10-minute break, the number of slots is 12

-* **Break time [minutes]**
+* **Break time \[minutes\]**
-	* Indicate how many minutes from the end of the time allocated to the meeting (number of slots x 5) should be reserved for a break (in the example with a 50 minute slot, the break time would be 10 minutes - meaning that the last two slots out of 12 are actually a break time)
+	* Indicate how many minutes from the end of the time allocated to the meeting (number of slots x 5) should be reserved for a break (in the example with a 50-minute slot, the break time would be 10 minutes - meaning that the last two slots out of 12 are actually a break time)

 * **Days**
 	* List days of week (or combinations of days of week) which should be available for the time pattern